-Antetokounmpo’s 49 points pace Bucks past Nets
+Antetokounmpo scores 49 points as Bucks beat Nets 117-114

 Antetokounmpo finished three points shy of his career high, set against Philadelphia in March 2019.

 A slick move by Antetokounmpo gave the Bucks a 117-112 lead, and Irving answered with a layup.
-But Durant and Khris Middleton traded 3-point misses before the final attempt by Durant.
+But Durant and Middleton traded 3-point misses before the final attempt by Durant.

+“I was not going back and forth with KD,” Antetokounmpo said.
+“There’s nobody in this world who can go back and forth with him.
+He’s one of the greatest players to ever play this game.

+“You’ve got to be able to do it as a unit, to guard him and make it tough on him.
+I was just trying to do my job, get to my spot and execute and help my team win.”

 Jrue Holiday had 18 points for Milwaukee, and Bryn Forbes finished with 12.